Property building in Mitsui Garden Hotel Ginza Premier

 With over 2,420 rave reviews, it's clear that guests adore this hotel!
 Enjoy the convenience of free Wi-Fi while you plan your day, or unwind at the on-site restaurant and bar.
 For those needing a little extra pampering, you can indulge in a soothing massage (extra charges apply) after a day of exploring.
 Plus, the air-conditioned non-smoking rooms offer splendid views and are designed to make you feel right at home.

-City view in Mitsui Garden Hotel Ginza Premier
+View (from property/room) in Mitsui Garden Hotel Ginza Premier

 Experience the Best